lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 - Use VizieR TAP query to access tables and store/handle them in `LSDB`
 - Use those catalogs to perform crossmatching with existing `LSDB` catalogs
-- Perform time-series analysis and exploration with `nested-pandas`
+- Perform time-series analysis and exploration with `nested-dask`

 ## LINCC Tech Talks